650 km from Reykjavik

 Hengifoss Waterfall

-Iceland's third-tallest waterfall at 128 meters, famous for its striking red clay stripes between basalt layers.
-A scenic 2.5 km hike from the trailhead.
+Iceland's third-tallest waterfall at 128 meters, known for the red clay stripes between its basalt layers.
+A 2.5 km hike from the trailhead.

 Litlanesfoss

-A stunning waterfall framed by symmetrical basalt columns, passed on the hiking trail to Hengifoss.
-Often considered equally impressive as its taller neighbor.
+A waterfall framed by symmetrical basalt columns, passed on the hiking trail to Hengifoss.
+Many walkers rate it as highly as its taller neighbor.

 Hallormsstadarskogur Forest

-Iceland's largest national forest, located along the shores of Lagarfljot lake.
-Features extensive hiking trails through birch woodland and imported tree species.
+Iceland's largest national forest, along the shores of Lagarfljot lake.
+It has extensive hiking trails through birch woodland and imported tree species.

 Lagarfljot Lake

-A long, narrow glacial lake said to be home to the Lagarfljot Wyrm, Iceland's answer to the Loch Ness Monster.
-Beautiful for lakeside walks and photography.
+A long, narrow glacial lake said to be home to the Lagarfljot Wyrm, Iceland's counterpart to the Loch Ness Monster.
+Good for lakeside walks and photography.

 Monastery Archaeological Site